In today’s Dear Chris column, the question is asked: Can I get back my soulmate after he ran away with someone else?

-It wasn’t clear from your description of your situation whether or not you are practising the law of attration, or even have heard of it.
-So I will take this opportunity just to shortly describe the idea.
+It wasn’t clear from your description of your situation whether or not you know the basic principles of the philosophy of Law of Attraction or not.
+So I will take this opportunity just to shortly describe some of the ideas.

 The law of attraction is about (energy) vibration.
 And the idea is that people with similar (energy) vibrations attract each other.
 A person in a bad mood will attract others also in a bad mood; conversely, a person in a good mood will attract others in that same mood.